jae0/aegis/README.md

 Basic environment for using aegis*, bio*, and stm* packages.
 This provides the required functions to bootstrap and interact with each package.

-To install you need to bootstrap from github directly:
+To install you need to bootstrap from gitlab directly:

 ```
-  devtools::install_github( "jae0/aegis.env" )
+  devtools::install_gitlab( "jae0/aegis.base" )
 ```

 or you can add the following into your Rprofile:

 ```
 pkgsInstalled = .packages(all.available = TRUE)
-if (!"aegis.env" %in% pkgsInstalled ) {
+if (!"aegis.base" %in% pkgsInstalled ) {
-  message( "The package, aegis.env is missing, please install")
+  message( "The package, aegis.base is missing, please install")
   message( "Install right now? (y/n):")
   o = readline()
   if (o=="y"){